fredrikbaberg/hassio-addons/octoprint-base/README.md

-# OctoPrint add-on for Home Assistant
+# Base OctoPrint add-on for Home Assistant

-**Work in progress, not ready to be used**

 ## About

 This Addon-on allows you to run [OctoPrint](https://octoprint.org) on a device running [Home Assistant](https://home-assistant.io/).

-It contains only the basic features, to keep a small file size.
+It contains only basic features, octoprint and ffmpeg, to keep a smaller file size.
 An extended version will be available with support for camera, Klipper, build tools etc.

 ## Installation